Religion in Iran: Sunni Islam

 Iran's Ministry of Health announced that all family-planning programs and procedures would be suspended.
 Supreme Leader Ayatollah Ali Khamenei called on women to have more children to boost the country's population to 150–200 million.
 Contraceptive policy made sense 20 years ago, he said, but its continuation in later years was wrong.
 Numerous speculations have been given for this change in policy: that it was an attempt to show the world that Iran is not suffering from sanctions; to avoid an aging population with rising medical and social-security costs; or to return to Iran's genuine culture.
 Some speculate that the new policy seeks to address the Supreme Leader's concerns that Iran's Sunni population is growing much faster than its Shia one (7% growth in Sunni areas compared to 1–1.3% in Shia areas).

 The predominant school of theology and jurisprudence (Madh'hab) among Sunnis in Iran is Hanafi, established by Abu Hanifa.

 According to Mehdi Khalaji, Salafi Islamic thoughts have been on the rise in Iran in recent years.
 Salafism alongside extremist Ghulat Shia sects has become popular amongst some Iranian youth, who connect through social media and underground organizations.
 The Iranian government views Salafism as a threat and does not allow Salafis to build mosques in Tehran or other large cities due to the fear that these mosques could be infiltrated by extremists.

 It is reported that members of religious minority groups, especially Sunni Muslims who supported rebels during the Syrian Civil War, are increasingly persecuted by authorities.
-The government imprisons, harasses and discriminates people because of their religious beliefs.
+During 2022, there were several reports of government harassment, discrimination and detention of citizens because of their religious beliefs.

+In 2022, Mehdi Farmanian, chancellor for research at the Qom-based University of Religions and Denominations, claimed that Sunnis enjoy religious freedoms in Iran by indicating that they possess 15000 mosques, 500 religious schools and 100 religious institutions, but critical observers note that Sunnis still aren't treated as equal citizens, for instance not getting the same amount of budget or the fact that their numbers are under-estimated, Baloch Sunni cleric and leader Abdolhamid Ismaeelzahi putting them at 20% of the population (instead of the official 10%).